Acadia: Government

-Acadia was located in territory disputed between France and Great Britain.
+Acadia was in territory disputed between France and Great Britain.
 England controlled the area from 1621 to 1632 (see William Alexander, 1st Earl of Stirling) and again from 1654 until 1670 (see William Crowne and Thomas Temple), with control permanently regained by its successor state, the Kingdom of Great Britain, in 1710 (ceded under the Treaty of Utrecht in 1713).
 Although France controlled the territory in the remaining periods, French monarchs consistently neglected Acadia.
 Civil government under the French regime was held by a series of Governors (see List of governors of Acadia).
-The government of New France was located in Quebec, but it had only nominal authority over the Acadians.
+The government of New France was in Quebec, but it had only nominal authority over the Acadians.